RamezIssac/django-slick-reporting/docs/source/topics/computation_field.rst

         columns = [
             "name",
             "__total_quantity__",
+            # TotalQTYReportField,
+            # ComputationField.create(Sum, "quantity", name="__total_quantity__", verbose_name=_("Total quantity"))
             ]

-Above we created the Computation Field
+What happened here is that we:

 1. Created a ComputationField subclass and gave it the needed attributes
-2. Register it via ``report_field_register`` so it can be picked up by the framework
+2. Register it via ``report_field_register`` so it can be picked up by the framework.
 3. Used it by name inside the columns attribute (or in time_series_columns, or in crosstab_columns)
+4. Note that this is same as using the class directly in the columns , also the same as using `ComputationField.create()`

-So another example, If you want AVG to the field `price` then it would look like this
+Another example, If you want AVG to the field `price` then it would look like this

 .. code-block:: python